ROADS logo

 Just a year prior, a pedestrian was even charged in court after causing a motorcyclist to crash and suffer fractures when he darted across the road to catch a bus.

 These incidents are more than just cautionary tales.
-They highlight a reality: that both pedestrian negligence and infrastructural shortcomings can lead to serious road safety issues.
+They highlight a reality that both pedestrian negligence and infrastructural shortcomings can lead to serious road safety issues.

-While motorists often bear legal responsibility, the conversation around pedestrian safety must include the systems and designs in place that might encourage risky behaviour.
+While motorists often bear legal responsibility, the conversation around pedestrian safety must also include the systems and designs in place that might encourage risky behaviour.

 Long signal waits at crosswalks, inconveniently located pedestrian bridges, or inaccessible underpasses may nudge people to take dangerous shortcuts.